02 · Deployment

 The rough timeline

 First flight test 1 sortie Verify on a real flight.
-Read the loss chart on the operator's admin page.
+Watch link health in the Hover Relay app or with hover logs.
 Confirm recording is hitting the SD card.

 Adding more drones, more sites, more agencies